rajasegar/compack/README.md

 ## Introduction
 compack is a bundler for Web Components.
-The main purpose is separation of concerns for your Web components, so that you can create your Presentation(CSS), Content(HTML) and behaviour(Javascript) files separately and finally bundle them together into a single HTML file, which you can import in your web applications in include your components.
+The main purpose is separation of concerns for your Web components, so that you can create your Presentation(CSS), Content(HTML) and Behaviour(Javascript) parts of your component separately and finally bundle them together into a single HTML file, which you can import in your web applications to include your components.